Sumit-Kumar-Github/Web_Project_1/README.md

 # Web_Project_1
-made under the mini project of CSW.
+It is made under the mini project of CSW.
+It only contain the frontend (designing) part.